brigoste/CIRRUS/README.md

         sudo apt install nlohmann-json3-dev

-Futhermore, for plotting purposes, the package requires a python interpreter or a .vtk viewer such paraview.
+Futhermore, for plotting purposes, the package requires a python interpreter or a .vtk viewer such as paraview.
 However, if not provided, no automatic plotting will occur.
 The produced .csv and .vtk files are stored in the projects output/ folder and can be used for viewing externally to the package using tools such as excel, MATLAB, python and paraview.

 # DISCLAIMER